kumar8600/yabai-mode/README.md

 Advanced Usage
 -------------

-Compile option analysis can be controlled with `cccc/load-options` and `cccc/reload-options`.
-But you probably don't need call them directly.
-While cccc-mode is enabled, those commands automatically called when you open C/C++ sources and someone modified build configuration file.
+Compile option analysis can be controlled with `yabai/load-options` and `yabai/reload-options`.
+But you probably don't need to call them directly.
+While cccc-mode is enabled, those commands automatically called when you opened C/C++ sources or someone modified build configuration file.

-You can generate build tree with `cccc/generate-build-files`.
+You can generate build tree with `yabai/generate-build-files`.
-You can compile build tree with `cccc/compile`.
+You can compile build tree with `yabai/compile`.
-You can run executable file with `cccc/run`.
+You can run executable file with `yabai/run`.

-If you want to compile and run, I recommend `cccc/compile-and-run`.
+If you want to compile and run, I recommend `yabai/compile-and-run`.

 ##### CMake

 If valid `CMakeLists.txt` is exists at source code's directory or upper, it will work.
 If you don't have build tree, this plugin ask you where build tree create.
 Build tree's name must be `build`.
-If you want to change this name, customize variable `cccc/cmake-build-tree-name`.
+If you want to change this name, customize variable `yabai/cmake-build-tree-name`.

 ###### Acceptable trees